pauldambra/ModulusChecker/README.md

 The library is built with a fixed version of the valacdos files (see below).

-The valacdos files can be provided to the modulus checker constructor.
+As of v1.9.0 and v2.4.0 the valacdos files can be provided to the modulus checker constructor.

 ```
 const string weightMappingsContent = "blah blah";